 This map does not tell you which method to use.

-It tells you where a method stops working.
+It tells you where a method stops working — and what happens when it is used outside its range.

 Every problem lives at a specific depth of the system.
 A method that reaches one level may be invisible — or harmful — at another.